 In this testimonial, one of Stio’s brand ambassadors answers interview questions about his career.
 Customers will read these stories and feel inspired to do the same.
-Since the ambassadors are tied to Stio products, readers will naturally make the connection between the brand and their new passion for outdoor activities.
+Since the ambassadors are tied to Stio products, readers will naturally connect the brand and their new passion for outdoor activities.

 This testimonial is highly effective because of the product carousel at the bottom.
-After reading a success story, the users feel like they, too, can become like the ambassador once they purchase the gear he used.
+After reading a success story, the users feel like they can become like the ambassador once they purchase the gear he used.